sdslabs/beast/docs/README.md

 * Service - A service hosted on beast container instance
 * Web - Web based challenges for various languages including PHP, Python, Node.js etc.
 * Static - Challenges with static files, this may include forensics challenges.
+* Bare - Highly customisable challenges.
+* Docker - Challenges which are provided with their own docker file.

 ## Tech Stack